andywer/laravel-js-localization/README.md

 shipping the frontend part of this package.
 It's best practice to put it at the end of the `<body>`, but **before** other `<script>` tags.
 The example above simply includes it in the head, since it's the simplest form to use it.

-### Static generated assets
+### Static generation

-For increased performance it is possible to generate statis JavaScript files with all of your generated strings.
+For increased performance it is possible to generate static JavaScript files with all of your generated strings.
 These files can either be served directly as static files, or included as a part of your frontend asset build process.

-To specify the output dir for the assets, just add a `$storage_path` string to your configuration file.
+To specify the output directory for the assets, just set the `$storage_path` string in your `config/js-localization.php` file accordingly (see [Configuration](#configuration)).

 ```
     /*